gregorurabl/adobe_freescripts/README.md

 # adobe_freescripts
 Tools, Snippets and little helpers I created on the way while building larger stuff.
 Mostly ExtendScript Stuff for Adobe Photoshop and After Effects .
 I'm not actively working on most of these and won't make updates or bugfixes on a regular basis.
-But feel free to contact me if you find any bugs or have a request fo a feature: https://www.gregorurabl.at/kontakt <br><br> Licensed under the “Free License – No Resale” by Gregor Urabl (https://gregorurabl.at).
+But feel free to contact me if you find any bugs or have a request for a feature: https://www.gregorurabl.at/kontakt <br><br>If you like to support me buy one of my larger scripts: https://aescripts.com/authors/gregor-urabl (currently only "Advanced Selection", but more coming soon). <br><br>Licensed under the “Free License – No Resale” by Gregor Urabl (https://gregorurabl.at).
 Credits are not required but very appreciated - thank you - share the open source spirit!
 I'm in no way affiliated with Adobe, just coding what I need for myself while working with their software.

 # The Scripts in Detail